algoim/algoim.github.io/index.md

 };
 ```

-To compute the area of the ellipse in 2D using a scheme with `qo = 4`, apply `quadGen` to a bounding box encapsulating the extent of the ellipse, and then apply the resulting quadrature rule to the functional _f(x) = 1_:
+To compute the area of the ellipse in 2D using a scheme with `qo = 4`, apply `quadGen` to a bounding box encapsulating the extent of the ellipse, and then apply the resulting quadrature rule to the integrand _f(x) = 1_:

 ```cpp
 Ellipsoid<2> phi;